-- 6 comments on flooding in the area of the alignment - 4 comments about the project starting construction as soon as possible - 3 comments requesting the existing rail tracks be double-tracked, while another comment suggested a new railway track all together. - 2 comments asked that climate change be considered in the design of the road and to achieve New Zealand's climate goals. - 2 comments stated the MCA process unfairly advantage culture, heritage and ecology over practicalities and costs. - 2 comments asked to consider the provision of services during construction (fibre etc). - Comment about compensation due to the potential effects of the road on their property. - Comment about possible significant archaeology on their site. - Flyover video is incorrect in not showing a house. - Question on what can landowners do to help themselves now (in preparation for the highway). - Build road over Maori land to the west, and lease the land. - Swales may need to be bigger than indicated for drainage. - Intermittent large traffic volumes at Arapaepae intersection. - Short-sighted scheme. - Complete Peka Peka to Otaki. - Install traffic webcams. - Merging traffic needs consideration. - Save market gardens.
+• 6 comments on flooding in the area of the a

+- 3 comments requesting the existing rail tracks be double-tracked, while another comment suggested a new railway track all together. - 2 comments asked that climate change be considered in the design of the road and to achieve New Zealand's climate goals. - 2 comments stated the MCA process unfairly advantage culture, heritage and ecology over practicalities and costs. - 2 comments asked to consider the provision of services during construction (fibre - Comment about compensation due to the potential effects of the road on their property. - Comment about possible significant archaeology on their site. - Flyover video is incorrect in not showing a house. - Question on what can landowners do to help themselves now (in preparation for the highway). - Build road over Maori land to the west, and lease the land. - Swales may need to be bigger than indicated for drainage. - Intermittent large traffic volumes at Arapaepae intersection. - Short-sighted scheme. - Complete Peka Peka to Otaki. - Install traffic webcams. - Merging traffic needs consideration. - Save market gardens.